In this document, the internals of PostgreSQL for database administrators and system developers are described.

-This document is based on a part of the book I wrote in Japanese in 2012 (ISBN-13: 978-4774153926), and covers version 9.6 and earlier.
+This document is based on a part of the book I wrote in Japanese in 2012 (ISBN-13: 978-4774153926), and covers version 10, which will be released in late 2017, and earlier.
 Planning to be completed eleven chapters as a whole, for now, you can read eight translated chapters in below:

-I suspend translating the remaining chapters for a while, because the features related to the remaining chapters are still being developed and are changing every day.
+I have suspended translating the remaining chapters for a while, because the features related to the remaining chapters are still being developed and are changing every day.

-Graduated from graduate school of information engineering (M.S. in Information Engineering), worked for several companies as a software developer and technical manager/director, and have had seven books published in the fields of database and system integration (3 PostgreSQL books and 3 MySQL books).
+I had graduated from graduate school of information engineering (M.S. in Information Engineering), worked for several companies as a software developer and technical manager/director.
+I have published seven books in the fields of database and system integration (3 PostgreSQL books and 3 MySQL books).

-As a director of the Japan PostgreSQL Users Group (2010-2016), organized the largest (non-commercial) technical seminar/lecture of PostgreSQL in Japan for more than six years, also serving as the program committee chair of the Japan PostgreSQL Conference in 2013 and as a member in 2008, and 2009.
+As a director of the Japan PostgreSQL Users Group (2010-2016), I had organized the largest (non-commercial) technical seminar/lecture of PostgreSQL in Japan for more than six years, also had served as the program committee chair of the Japan PostgreSQL Conference in 2013 and as a member in 2008, and 2009.

 Cuando era joven, vivió en Sudamérica por unos años.
 Recientemente, a veces vuelve a allí.